abhishekraj099/Shopping-App-1/README.md

 ## Usage

-- **User App**: The user can browse through the available products, add items to the cart or favorites, manage their profile, and securely purchase items.
+- **User App**: Users can browse available products, add items to the cart or favorites, manage their profile, and securely purchase items.
-- **Admin App**: The admin can upload new products, manage categories, and update banners directly from the admin interface.
+- **Admin App**: Admins can upload new products, manage categories, and update banners directly from the admin interface.

 ## Contributing